xplayer9/springboot/README.md

 - Choose Java SDK 11

 Add the following Dependencies
-- Spring Web: required for RESTful web applications.
+- Spring Web: required for RESTful web applications
 - Spring Data JPA: required to access the data from the database.
 JPA (Java Persistence API)
-- PostgresSQL Driver: required to connect with PostgresSQL database.
+- PostgreSQL Driver: required to connect with PostgreSQL database

-My Screenshot
+The Screenshot
 <img width="1191" alt="Screenshot1" src="https://user-images.githubusercontent.com/48862763/150665780-bb9a8016-8266-4ad0-8105-df1913e09e68.png">

-Click the Generate button at the bottom of the screen, this will generate a project zip file
+Click the "Generate" button at the bottom of the screen, this will generate a project Zip file

 ## Step 1.1: Create dynamic web project in Eclipse
-Next, let's extract the zip file to a local folder Open Eclipse IDE and go to File and select Import.
-Under Maven, choose Existing Maven Projects and choose the local folder you extract the zip file
+Next, let's extract the Zip file to a local folder Open Eclipse IDE and go to "File" and select "Import".
+Under Maven, choose Existing Maven Projects and choose the local folder you extract the Zip file
-Click on Finish, then a web project will be created
+Click on "Finish", then a web project was created

 UserAccountApplication.java is the program entry point with @SpringBootApplication annotations

 <img width="258" alt="Screenshot2" src="https://user-images.githubusercontent.com/48862763/150666329-fd4835b9-09f1-4ade-884f-ca5672e55f76.png">

-## Step 2: Add sub-packages to the project
+## Step 2: Add sub-class to the project

 - Repository: DAO(Data Access Object) layer which connects and accesses to the database
 - Service: This layer calls the DAO and perform CRUD operations